rozgaw/MitogenomeAssemblyPipeline/README.md

 #### NEW PLAN: TRYING OUT GETORGANELLE
       * First must download GetOrganelle
             * Use the following page for download instructions: https://github.com/Kinggerm/GetOrganelle/wiki/Installation#installation

+* Map the assembly output to the paper's output using Bowtie2 to see how they compare